 Monument with Standing Beast is comprised of four elements that suggest a standing animal, a tree, a portal, and an architectural form.
 The unofficial, “Snoopy in a Blender” sculpture by artist Jean Dubuffet was described by the artists as a “drawing which extends…into space” and hoped it would resonate with the average person on the street.
 Monument with Standing Beast reflects Dubuffet’s career-long development of his own often brutal, urban style utilizing street language, graffiti, and caricature.

-Chagall continued to modify his design after it arrived in Chicago, bringing up-to-date the areas containing the city’s skyline (last seen by the artist 30 years before installation) and adding pieces of native Chicago brick.
+Chagall continued to change his design after it arrived in the city, bringing up-to-date the areas containing the city’s skyline (last seen by the artist 30 years before installation) and adding pieces of native brick.
 You can view more work by this artist at the Art Institute of Chicago.